pysal/momepy/docs/user_guide/data_structure.rst

 generating new morphological elements (like morphological tessellation) or links between them.
 For details, please refer to the :doc:`API <../api>`.

-Majority of functions used within ``momepy`` is not limited to one type of morphological elements.
+The majority of functions used within ``momepy`` are not limited to one type of morphological element.
 However, the whole package is built with a specific set of elements in mind, based on the research done at the University of Strathclyde by the `Urban Design Studies Unit`_.
 This is true especially for morphological tessellation, partitioning of space